deel-ai/xplique/docs/api/attributions/api_attributions.md

+### Concept-channel approaches ###

+[Banzhaf](methods/banzhaf.md) provides signed concept-channel attributions.
+It explains already-encoded, dense channel-last coefficients with a decoder or coefficient-consuming model, without re-encoding perturbations.
+Each player is a channel with at least one exactly nonzero coefficient after float32 sanitization, masked jointly across all positions.
+Fixed-target scalar scores yield signed conditional contrasts.

+The output has the input shape, but broadcasts one global effect per channel: it is not a spatial map.
+Average over position axes, rather than summing, to recover concept effects.
+See the method page for support validation, exact versus antithetic sampling, eager execution, and batching/reproducibility requirements.
+This API does not change CRAFT or concept extraction.

 ### Gradient-based approaches ###

 Those approaches are also called white-box methods as **they require a full access to the model's architecture**, notably it must **allow computing gradients**.
 Indeed, the core idea with the gradient-based approaches is to use back-propagation, not to update the model’s weights (which is already trained) but to reveal the most contributing inputs, potentially in a specific layer.
 All methods are available when the model works with TensorFlow but most methods also work with PyTorch (see [Xplique for PyTorch documentation](pytorch.md))